trevor-the-developer/articles/fcos43-vscode-distrobox-setup.md

 The first item should be `C# Dev Kit` select this and left-click on the **Install** button to begin the installation.
 This extension also installs several other extensions like C# base language support giving a rich user experience for .NET developers in VS Code (*you will get prompted to sign into the Visual Studio subscription you can do this now if you have it*).

+#### Make VS Code accessible from the host terminal

+Modify the host .bashrc add an alias to make it easy to use the command on the host:

+# add this on a new line at the end:
+`alias vscode='distrobox-enter dev-apps -- code .`

+Reload the shell source ~/.bashrc and test with `vscode` in your project folder (*this should load VS Code and open the project folder you execute the command from*).

 ### Summary

 We now have a fully functional development environment where: